-I am a social and political scientist with a focus on issues related to global governance, and the effects of migration, refugees, and citizenship on social, economic, and political development, transnational studies.
-I also work on resilience, gender, public policies, and sustainable development in the aftermath of humanitarian emergencies.
+I am a social and political scientist with a focus on issues related to global governance, and the effects of migration, refugees, and citizenship on social, economic, and political development, and transnational engagement.
 As an academic, my regional focus is South Asia, the U.S. and Europe.
 However, I have conducted analyses and led projects in South America, North and West Africa, the Middle East as well as in South-East Asia.

 I hold a Ph.D. in political science and political economy from the University of Münster, Germany.
 A graduate in law from Humboldt University in Berlin and La Sapienza in Rome, I also hold a post-graduate degree in economics from the University of Hagen.